pypa/manylinux/README.rst

 Notes
 -----

-I (= njs) am thinking maybe our rule for determining whether a system is considered to be manylinux1-compatible should be:
+One thing we'll need is a rule for determining whether a system is considered to be manylinux1-compatible (e.g., so pip can decide whether it's running on a "manylinux1 system" -- this is different from deciding whether a given *wheel* is manylinux1 compatible).
+I (= njs) am thinking maybe our rule should be:

 * the regular wheel platform tag (which is ``distutils.util.get_platform()``) starts with the string